oracle/tribuo/docs/PackageOverview.md

 - Core - contains an Output subclass for use with regression data, as well as evaluation code for checking model performance using standard regression metrics (R^2, explained variance, RMSE, and mean absolute error).
 The module also contains simple baseline regressions.
-If your system fails to outperform these baseline models, it can be assumed that your system is not working properly.
 - LibLinear - a wrapper around the LibLinear-java library.
 This provides linear-SVMs and other l1 or l2 regularised linear regressions.
 - LibSVM - a wrapper around the Java version of LibSVM.
 This provides linear &